top of page

 • We strive to keep our open application process simple and efficient with a quick turnaround.

-• Please submit the name, role (composer, lyricist, bookwriter), and a brief bio / info for each member of the writing team.
+• Please submit the name, role (composer, lyricist, bookwriter), pronouns, and a brief bio / info for each member of the writing team.

 • Writers should apply with their intended collaborator(s).
 Individual "team of one" writers who wear multiple hats may also apply.
 New collaborative teams may also apply.
 (Prospect doesn't create teams or pair writers.)